-Vitamin D tied to women's cognitive performanceNovember 30th, 2012 in Health
+Vitamin D tied to women's cognitive performanceNovember 30, 2012 in Medicine & Health / Health

 Two new studies appearing in the Journals of Gerontology Series A: Biological Sciences and Medical Sciences show that vitamin D may be a vital component for the cognitive health of women as they age.